swinner95/MachineLearning/Readme.md

      3. Relevance ADLS group [relevance-c09_RWX](https://ms.portal.azure.com/#blade/Microsoft_AAD_IAM/GroupDetailsMenuBlade/Overview/groupId/eb2a3428-71c0-4751-9194-715007f36d74)
        - (Skip if you're already a part of aml-ds@microsoft.com or relevance-users@microsoft.com)

+## What different AML scenarios are supported, how to switch between AML and ITP
+### Scope

+### Regular training

+### Distributed training

+### Hyperparam optimization

-- ### AML notebook
+### PRS

+### Using the Jupyter notebook to submit runs to AML
 Start exploring deeprank/pagerec.ipynb Jupyter Notebook to submit AML pipelines.

+### Using Aether to submit runs to AML/ITP
+#### Training
+In Aether, by replacing your ITP training subgraph with only one Deeprank AML ITP training module, you can continue to submit to ITP cluster and/or AML compute and get all the added benefits of AML.

+Benefits:
+*	Improved experiment tracking
+*	Automated hyperparameter tuning
+*	Increased resource utilization (AML Compute + existing ITP compute)
+*	Replace long commands with configs and overridable params

+* The Deeprank AML ITP module takes only two parameters **stepConfigFile** and the **workspaceConfigFile** which submits to AML.
+* You can edit the **overrideparams** parameter to overwride any parameters instead of editing these parameters in the config file.
+You can add parameters as dictionary values for example {batch_size: 10}.
+* You can also add run tags in the **tags** parameter.

+#### Inferencing

+Benefits:
+*	Increased resource utilization (AML Compute+existing ITP)
+*	Automatic retries and non-redundant code/modules for batch inferencing
+*	AEther graph for inferencing simplified by 100x

+# How to do interactive debugging
+[Coming soon]
+# How to view metrics dashboard
+[Coming soon]

 # Contacts
 Contact Aashna Garg (aagarg@microsoft.com), Shané Winner (shwinne@microsoft.com) for any questions/feedback.

-## What different AML scenarios are supported, how to switch between AML and ITP
-scope
-regular training
-distributed training
-hyperparam optimization
-PRS
-How does notebook work
-How does AEther route work

-Additional items:
-How to do interactive debugging
-How to view metrics dashboard
-Contacts for respective teams for ADLS issues, ComponentSDK issues, sweep issues, PRS issues Useful links to docs
+Contacts for respective teams issues with:

-Our contacts
+ADLS issues:
+ComponentSDK issues:
+Sweep issues:
+PRS issues:

+# Resources
+Link to documentation